HashandSalt/ForgeLiteKirby/README.md

 ## Other tasks

 Contains extra tasks in `package.json` for optimising images and deploying the project.
 Read that file for more info.
-The image optimisation tasks require ImageOptim CLI and SVGO installed locally.

 For deploys, amend the paths and server details in the `deploy` bash script in the project root.
 Trigger it via the scripts in `package.json`.